jenkinsci/incrementals-tools/README.md

 If you do not select the `-Dset.changelist` option, you will create a regular `*-SNAPSHOT` artifact.
 (And that is what you _must_ do if you have any local modifications or untracked files.)

-### Production _and_ consumption

-A single plugin may both consume Incrementals releases, and produce its own.
-Just make both kinds of edits.
-(`.mvn/maven.config` may have multiple lines.)

 ### Updating dependencies